stevecondylios/python-learning-resources/learn-python-the-hard-way.md

-MY TODO LIST
+MY TODO LISTi

-How to tell an object's class/type how to convert "5" to interger, float
+- How to tell an object's class/type
+- how to convert "5" to interger, float
-How to define a dict/hash, or whatever it's called
+- How to define a dict/hash, or whatever it's called
-How to look up documentation for a method (e.g. .format()) Is there an interactive debugger?
+- How to look up documentation for a method (e.g. .format())
+- Is there an interactive debugger?